 If you’re experiencing nothing at all or minimal hot water, there could be a concern with the pilot light.
 If you’re uncertain how to fix the pilot light, call in our technicians at 405-432-2197 in Oklahoma City.
 While some homeowners can reignite the pilot light themselves, it can be dangerous if you’re apprehensive of how to light it.

 If you smell natural gas, don’t try to restart the pilot light.
 Call your area gas company at once.

 - Water Heater Age

-The standard run of a domestic water heater with appropriate servicing is 10–12 years.
-Despite the fact that your outdated water heater isn’t having problems, it’s a higher risk of a harmful leak.
+The standard life span of a domestic water heater with appropriate servicing is 10–12 years.
+Despite the fact that your water heater isn’t having problems, it could be at a higher risk of a harmful leak.